-Course Objectives: This course aims:
+Course Objectives: This course will enable the students to:

-- To facilitate computer-assisted multi-media instruction enabling individualized and independent language learning - To sensitize the students to the nuances of English speech sounds, word accent, intonation and Rhythm - To bring about a consistent accent and intelligibility in students' pronunciation of English by providing an opportunity for practice in speaking - To improve the fluency of students in spoken English and neutralize mother tongue interference - To train students to use language appropriately for public speaking, group discussions and interviews.
+- 1. Facilitate computer-assisted multi-media instruction enabling individualized and independent language learning - 2.
+Sensitize the students to the nuances of English speech sounds, word accent, intonation and rhythm - 3.
+Bring about a consistent accent and intelligibility in students' pronunciation of English by providing an opportunity for practice in speaking - 4.
+Improve the fluency of students in spoken English and neutralize mother tongue interference - 5.
+Train students to use language appropriately for public speaking, group discussions and interviews.